weichennone/myhomepage/index.md

 ## News

+* Sep, 2023: Our paper *Inner Product-based Neural Network Similarity* is accepted by NeurIPS.
+* July, 2023: I served as a reviewer for NeurIPS
+* Mar, 2023: I served as a reviewer for ICML
+* Jan, 2023: I served as a reviewer for CVPR
+* Jan, 2023: I am now TA for ECE-50024, Machine Learning
-* Aug, 2022: I am now TA for ECE-570, Artificial Intelligence
+* Aug, 2022: I am now TA for ECE-57000, Artificial Intelligence
 * July, 2022: I served as a reviewer for NeurIPS
 * May, 2022: I served as a reviewer for ECCV
 * April, 2022: I served as a PC reviewer for CVPR workshop, Vision Datasets Understanding